Elimination Chamber (2018): Storylines

-The event comprised six matches, including one on the Kickoff pre-show, that resulted from scripted storylines, where wrestlers portrayed heroes, villains, or less distinguishable characters in scripted events that built tension and culminated in a wrestling match or series of matches.
+The event comprised six matches, including one on the Kickoff pre-show, that resulted from scripted storylines.
 Results were predetermined by WWE's writers on the Raw brand, while storylines were produced on WWE's weekly television show, Monday Night Raw.

 At the Royal Rumble, Shinsuke Nakamura won the men's Royal Rumble match and decided to stay on SmackDown to challenge for the WWE Championship at WrestleMania 34.
 This left Brock Lesnar, who retained his Universal Championship in a triple threat match against Braun Strowman and Kane at the same event, without an opponent at WrestleMania.
 In response, Raw General Manager Kurt Angle scheduled an Elimination Chamber match to determine the number one contender for the Universal Championship at WrestleMania.
 Six qualification matches were scheduled.
 The first three were contested on the January 29 episode of Raw.
-In the first, Strowman defeated Kane in a last man standing match to qualify.
+In the first, Strowman defeated Kane in a Last Man Standing match to qualify.
 Elias then qualified by defeating "Woken" Matt Hardy after a distraction from Bray Wyatt, and free agent John Cena defeated Finn Bálor to qualify.
 The following week, Elias defeated Cena and Strowman in a triple threat match to determine who would enter the chamber last.
 That same episode, Roman Reigns and Intercontinental Champion The Miz qualified by defeating Wyatt and Apollo Crews (whose ring name was later shortened to Apollo), respectively.
 On the next episode, Cena defeated The Miz in a match where the loser would be one of the starting participants in their chamber match.
 Later, the final qualification match took place in what was originally a second chance fatal four-way match between Bálor, Wyatt, Hardy, and Apollo.
 However, Angle added Seth Rollins, thus making it a fatal five-way.
 Rollins and Bálor both simultaneously pinned Wyatt, and it was decided that both would be a part of the Elimination Chamber match, marking the first seven-man chamber match.
 The following week, all seven men participated in a gauntlet match that began with Reigns and Rollins.
 Reigns was eliminated followed by Cena.
 Elias then eliminated Rollins, but was in turn eliminated by Bálor, who was eliminated by The Miz.
 Strowman won the gauntlet match by pinning The Miz in what was the longest match in WWE history, lasting nearly two hours.